-Entities are related to one another, usually in obvious ways.
-An application is hosted on a particular computer; a user has access to a certain application, and so on.
+Entities are related to one another.
+For example, an application is hosted on a particular computer, or a user has access to a certain application.
 In RiskVision, entity relationships model these associations.
-Once the relationships between entities are understood by the system, you can propagate controls, risk scores, and other aspects of entities within a given program, for use in dashboards and reports.
+Once the relationships between entities are understood by the system, you can propagate controls, risk scores, and other aspects of entities within a given program for use in dashboards and reports.

 Relationships between entities have types and are bidirectional.
-If an application is deployed on a computer, the computer hosts the application.
+For example, if an application is deployed on a computer, the computer hosts the application.